nodesign/weioDoc/examples.md

 color = messages[-1]["message"]
 ```

 Finally you test if there are unseen messages in your inbox.
-If yes you print **"UNSEEN MESSAGES"** in the IDE console and you turn on the red LED, else you turn off the red LED :
+If yes you print **"UNSEEN MESSAGES"** in the IDE console and you turn on the red LED, else you turn off the red LED:

 ``` python
 if data[0] :